aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

 [^4]: Note that the URL scheme is no longer `https` but `wss` since we’re talking about secure WebSocket routes now.
 If I had a penny for every time I wrote `https://` when I meant to write `wss://`…

 [^5]: You might have noticed that we use an anonymous function expression in the `module.exports` line whereas we used an arrow function expression in the previous (HTTPS) examples and even though we use an arrow function expression to define the event handler.
 This is not by accident; it has to do with scope.
 If you want to have access to the `this` reference in your DotJS routes and access methods like `broadcast()`, you cannot use an arrow function expression to define your module, you must use the `function` keyword.
 Inside of your module, you are free to use arrow function expressions to your heart’s desire.

+[^6]: You can easily [replace the default error pages with your own custom ones](https://source.ind.ie/site.js/app/blob/master/README.md#custom-error-pages).
+And as far as 404 errors go, you can reduce the number of them on the web in general and contribute towards [an evergreen web](https://source.ind.ie/site.js/app/blob/master/README.md#native-support-for-an-evergreen-web) by making use of the native [cascading archives](https://source.ind.ie/site.js/app/blob/master/README.md#native-cascading-archives-support) and [404-to-302](https://source.ind.ie/site.js/app/blob/master/README.md#native-404-302-support) support in Site.js.